 Its December in London and the weather has been unusually mild for this time of year.
 Bookings have dropped off since the autumn and I’ve reduced my prices again for the new year.
 I’m now charging £28 a night for a double room for two people – this time a year ago I was hoping to be able to charge £35 a night by now, so its very disappointing.
 I have 200+ reviews and most of them have been positive but my five star review rate is still languishing at 64% and has been for about a year.
-I have noticed more listings in my area and they are mostly double rooms at prices barely above the price of a single.
+I have noticed that there are more listings in my area and they are mostly double rooms at prices barely above the price of a single.

 Airbnb has been around a little while now in the UK but I’m seeing some very obvious mistakes with some listings such as: